stop 1 – Lawson Long

 stop 5 – Nathaniel Parks

-Nathaniel Parks was accidently shot in the head by Luther Frink while out hunting.
+Nathaniel Parks (FINDAGRAVE) was accidently shot in the head by Luther Frink while out hunting.
 Parks was wearing a raccoon hat while in a small hole.
 Frink mistook his hat for a live animal.
 Frink is also buried within this cemetery.